natenka/pyneng-book-en/docs/source/book/24_oop_inheritance/inheritance.rst

     command_result = super(CiscoSSH, self).send_show_command(command)
     command_result = super().send_show_command(command)

-The first variant of ``ConnectSSH.send_show_command`` explicitly specifies the name of parent class - this is the most understandable variant for perception, but its disadvantage is that when a parent class name is changed the name will have to be changed in all places where parent class methods were called.
+The first version of ``ConnectSSH.send_show_command`` explicitly specifies the name of parent class - this is the most understandable version for perception, but its disadvantage is that when a parent class name is changed the name will have to be changed in all places where parent class methods were called.
 This option also has disadvantages when using multiple inheritance.